slaclab/rogue/_sources/hardware/raw/classes/memMap.rst.txt

 MemMap
 ======

-Examples of using the MemMap class are included in :ref:`hardware_memory`.
+Examples of using the MemMap class are included in :ref:`hardware_raw_memory`.

 MemMap objects in C++ are referenced by the following shared pointer typedef: